 This expedition will encompass travel through a variety of terrains with habitats varying from thick jungle-type vegetation at low levels to African-alpine vegetation and rocky lava flows at higher altitudes.
 We will be following known routes but, as they are not well trodden, we can expect these to be overgrown and badly maintained.
 We can also expect the paths to be very steep and wet, involving challenging scrambling on rocky, overgrown and mossy terrain.
 You should be prepared for river crossings and deep mud / bogs in places, which will hinder speed of progress.

 July is the driest time of the year in DRC with daytime temperatures expected to be between 20°C and 30 °C. Please note however that temperature will decrease with altitude, and at night it is not uncommon to experience frost and minus temperatures in altitudes above 3,000m.
 In July the Rwenzori Mountains have a small drier weather window.
-These mountains get a staggering 3.5m of rain a year.
-Although the DRC side is drier than the Ugandan side we should all still expect to see a lot of precipitation.
+These mountains get a staggering 3.5m of rain a year so you should all still expect to see a lot of precipitation.

-Local guides.
-We are working closely with the Virunga National Park authorities who will provide the permissions, porters and park rangers to assist us in these remote parts of DRC.
+We are working closely with the Virunga National Park and Rwenzori National Park authorities who will provide the permissions, porters and park rangers to assist us in these remote parts of DRC and Uganda.

-Towns.
 In Rwanda and Uganda we will eat in local restaurants and cafes, whilst in the National Park meals will be a combination of fresh local produce and dehydrated ration packs with snack-style lunches.
-The first meal provided by Secret Compass will be dinner at the hotel in Kigali on 8th July.
-The last meal provided by Secret Compass will be breakfast at the hotel in Kigali on 22nd July.
+The first meal provided by Secret Compass will be dinner at the hotel in Kigali on 6th July.
+The last meal provided by Secret Compass will be breakfast at the hotel in Kigali on 20th July.

-Road.
 We will be travelling from Kigali to the DRC border by minibus.
-Road transport within DRC will be in park authority 4x4s or minibuses.
+Road transport within DRC will be in park authority vehicles.
 We will also be returning to Kigali through Uganda in a large minibus.

-Towns.
-In Kigali and Uganda we will stay in comfortable mid-range hotels.
+In Kigali and Uganda we will stay in comfortable mid-range hotels on a twin-share basis.
 There is a free shuttle bus from Kigali airport to the hotel on arrival and departure days.

-Volcano Sector.
-The team will stay in a permanent camp made up of safari-style tents.
+In the Volcano Sector, the team will stay in a permanent camp made up of safari-style tents.
 These are on a twin or triple basis.

 Secret Compass staff will be carrying at least two methods of communication, usually a Satellite Phone and a DeLorme two-way communication device.
 These will be used for regular updates to head office and for emergencies.
 Unfortunately, routine communication between team members and family/friends is not possible – please reassure them that no news is good news!
 If there is an emergency and someone needs to contact a team member, they can contact Secret Compass’s Operations Room on +44207 096 8428 who will endeavour to pass a message on within 24hours.